Ultramann/hnet/README.md

 # HNet

-Haskell net, or hnet, is an experiment to work with coding the traditionally imparative neural network machine learning model in a purely functionl way with an intuitive interface.
+Haskell net, or hnet, is an experiment to work with coding the traditionally imperative neural network machine learning model in a purely functional way with an intuitive interface.